tylim88/FirelordJS/README.md

 - Offer effortless solutions for [Firestore quirks](https://firelordjs.com/highlights/about).
 - **Is the only library capable of [typing against](https://firelordjs.com/highlights/query_rule_typing) Firestore limitations**.
 - Has the [smallest](https://firelordjs.com/minified_size) package size.
-- Has no code generation, no other schema language needed, just pure Typescript.
+- Has no code generation, no schema language needed, just pure Typescript.

 Support [@firebase/rules-unit-testing and emulator](https://firelordjs.com/guides/tests)